developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ### DiskCache
 **Applies to Windows Mobile/CE with Webkit engine only**.
 Specifies the maximum amount device storage to be used for the web-page cache, improves page-access times on subsequent visits to a site.
 Can be expressed as a fixed maximum (in MB) or a percentage of remaining space available.
 The disk cache persists after EB quits.
 Enabled by default in Enteprise Browser 1.5 and higher.
 To disable, remove or comment this tag.

-User also can modify disk allocation size to various size based on his/her need based on the physical memory availability on the device.

 **Note**: Enterprise Browser uses the "max-age" response directive or "expires" parameter in the response header to calculate the freshness of a cached page.
 If a cached page has expired, EB sends an "If-Modified-Since" request to the server.
-If max-age or Expires attribute is not present under response header, EB uses heuristic time factor.
-Refer DiskCacheExpTimeFactor parameter for details.
+If max-age or Expires attribute is not present under response header, a heuristic time factor is used.
+See DiskCacheExpTimeFactor parameter for more information.

-OLD VALUES TO EDIT

 **Possible Values**: